axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 I started with a Q&A I found on the Digital Ocean Community forum asking, [How to deploy using GitHub Actions?](https://www.digitalocean.com/community/questions/how-to-deploy-using-github-action) The example provided in the answer uses the [SSH Remote Commands](https://github.com/marketplace/actions/ssh-remote-commands) and the [SCP Command to Transfer Files](https://github.com/marketplace/actions/scp-command-to-transfer-files) GitHub Actions.

-I initially thought I would need to copy the `docker-compose.yml` file from GitHub to my droplet, but since the [docker service update](https://docs.docker.com/engine/reference/commandline/service_update/) uses the `entrypoint.sh` file in the new image, I don't think it is necessary for a regular update.
+I initially thought I would need to copy the `docker-compose.yml` file from GitHub to my Droplet, but since the [docker service update](https://docs.docker.com/engine/reference/commandline/service_update/) uses the `entrypoint.sh` file in the new image, I don't think it is necessary for a regular update.

 The next steps assume you have your code deployed and running on a Digital Ocean Droplet.
-If you need help, visit the [Setting Up the Droplet](https://axelclark.com/deploy-phoenix-to-digital-ocean/#setting-up-the-droplet) section of my [previous post](/deploy-phoenix-to-digital-ocean/).
+If you need to deploy it again, visit the [Setting Up the Droplet](https://axelclark.com/deploy-phoenix-to-digital-ocean/#setting-up-the-droplet) section of my [previous post](/deploy-phoenix-to-digital-ocean/).

 We're going to add the `deploy` step to our `elixir.yml` file: